CodeCloudMe/railsMongoRESTAPIBasic/README.md

 Once that completes (will take a few moments), type into your terminal: rails server

+You will need mondgodb running on your computer for this to work.
+If you don't have MondgoDB, install it here:

+From the unzipped folder location, open a new terminal for that directoy.
+Run: "sudo mongod".
+MongoDB should start.
+Minimize this window.
+If you close this window, Mongo will stop and it will be hard to restart. (to stop properly from your terminal, run "Ctrl-C" in the terminal window in which Mongo is running).

 Now you can navigate to: 0.0.0.0:3000/posts

 ***************